Our Process

 7. Poor Organization: Maintain a clear and logical structure throughout your discussion.
 Each paragraph should focus on a specific aspect of your findings or their implications, with smooth transitions between ideas.

 8. Ignoring the Research Question/Objective: Keep the research question or objective at the forefront of your discussion.
-Every point you make should directly relate to answering this question or achieving the stated objective.
+Every point you make should directly relate to answering this question or achieving the stated purpose.

 9. Neglecting the Audience: Tailor your discussion to your intended audience, whether they are experts in the field or general readers.
 Use appropriate terminology and provide sufficient background information to ensure clarity and understanding.